TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 104/Psalms 104.30.md

 ---

-Thou sendest forth thy Spirit, they are created; And thou renewest the face of the ground.
+You send forth your Spirit: they are created.
+You renew the face of the ground.